 Welcome to our fantastic team which consists of 34 ambitious, resilient learners, who are not afraid to make mistakes and rise to every challenge and 2 class teachers - Mrs Parkinson and Mrs Higson.
 Our wonderful Learning Support Assistant, who is with us every day, is Mrs Charnock.
 Many other lovely adults work with us at various times of the week including Mrs Wren, Mrs Darby, Miss Latham, Miss Iddon and Mrs Brown.

 Teaching and learning is approached in a way that many different areas of the curriculum are connected using a common theme.
 Each half term will see the start of a new theme.

 We are very much looking forward to a fun, exciting and happy year....

 Click here for our Key Learning.

-During our theme this half term, we will be learning about the digestive system, different types of teeth and their functions and finding out what damages teeth and how to look after them.
+During our theme this half term, we will be learning about the digestive system and modelling how it works.
+We will be finding out about different types of teeth and their functions, investigating what damages teeth and thinking about how to look after them.
 We will also be exploring food chains.
 In art, we will be exploring examples of still life and drawing a range of fruit and vegetables.
 Using papier-mache, we will be sculpting pieces of fruit to make our own class fruit bowl sculpture.